frankMusacchia/VarGenius-HZD/README.md

 	samtools faidx ucsc.hg19.fa (that produces ucsc.hg19.fa.fai)
 	cut -f1,2  ucsc.hg19.fa.fai > ucsc.hg19.genomefile
 - the target BED file for your sequenced samples
 - a file with a list of BAM full paths to use and corresponding samplenames (tab separated bamlist.txt).
+E.g.:

+``
+	samplename	path
+	sampleA	/path/to/bam/
-Its header must be: samplename\tpath samplename	path sampleA	/path/to/bam/ sampleB	/path/to/bam/
+	sampleB	/path/to/bam/
+``

 **Step 1: Get the exons on-target (to be run only once per-target)**